klaytn/kips/KIPs/kip-81.md

         bytes[] calldatas) external returns (uint256 proposalId);

     /// @dev Cancel a proposal
-    /// The proposal must be in one of Pending, Active, Passed, Failed, Queued
+    /// The proposal must be in one of Pending, Active, Passed, or Queued state.
-    /// states.
-Only the proposer of the proposal can cancel the proposal. function cancel(uint256 proposalId) external;
+    /// Only the proposer of the proposal can cancel the proposal. function cancel(uint256 proposalId) external;

     /// @dev Cast a vote to a proposal